ijlyttle/r_intro/index.md

-There are other options for open-source data analysis: Octave, Python, and Rapid Miner (GUI).
+Other options for open-source data analysis: SciLab, Octave, Python, and Rapid Miner (GUI).

 This presentation focuses on R and RStudio: